jhobbsusa/node-style-guide/smg/master.md

   Public cache As generic.List(Of String)  ' Can be accessed by anything

   Public Function _call() As Boolean
     ' ...
-This should not be called by anything by this object and tests End Function
+This should not be called by anything but this object and tests End Function

   Public Sub startCall()